 The very best part about this easy Irish beef hand pie recipe is that you can make it ahead of time and keep it in your freezer.
 Just bake the hand pies for your St. Patrick's Day dinner.

 This is one of the best recipes for easy potato pancakes to make with your kids.
-(Don't skip the applesauce that goes with them!)
+(Don't skip the homemade applesauce that goes with them!)

 A great way to incorporate corned beef flavor into your St. Patrick's Day meal is to serve it diced up into a potato hash with onions and eggs.

 This recipe is perfect for corned beef leftovers if you plan to make the traditional dish for dinner, but you could easily swap cooked corned beef from the deli section at your grocery store.